ADM-1 Severe Weather - Class Cancellation: Grand Rapids Campus

 I. POLICY/PURPOSE

 Severe weather or other emergencies such as total power failure may create conditions that could affect safety, health or access to MSU-CHM facilities.
 The MSU Vice President for Finance and Operations or his/her designee has sole authority to delay the beginning of University classes or close the University.
 Given the geographic distance between East Lansing and Grand Rapids, the weather conditions could be significantly different in each location.
-Therefore, the Vice President has delegated authority to cancel CHM classes in Grand Rapids to the Dean who has delegated the decision-making authority to the Community Associate Dean in Grand Rapids.
+Therefore, the Vice President has delegated authority to cancel CHM classes in Grand Rapids to the Dean who has delegated the decision-making authority to the Associate Dean for Undergraduate Medical Education.
 The decision will be made in consultation with the Senior Associate Dean for Academic Affairs and/or the Dean.
-The Community Associate Dean will be informed if Grand Rapids Community College decides to cancel classes; this information is solely advisory and CHM's decision will be made independently.
-A decision to cancel or delay the start of classes will be communicated to GRAIL to be announced over local radio and television stations.
-Students, faculty and staff should assume that the facilities are open and that classes will meet as scheduled unless they hear otherwise on radio or television.
+A decision to cancel or delay the start of classes will be communicated to the student listserves via email.
+Students, faculty and staff should assume that the facilities are open and that classes will meet as scheduled unless they hear otherwise.
 Note that the decision to close the building is distinct from the decision to cancel classes.
 A decision to close the building due to an emergency would be a highly unusual situation and will ultimately be made by the MSU Vice President for Finance and Operations or his/her designee in consultation with the Dean.

 Note to Employees: